 The data controller’s costs, if applicable, relating to inspection shall be defrayed by the data controller.
 The data processor shall, however, be under obligation to set aside the resources (mainly time) required for the data controller to be able to perform the inspection.

-The terms of the Agreement, including the Terms, apply to other subjects.
+D.1.
+Other subjects The terms of the Agreement, including the Terms, apply to other subjects.